davidmoseler/fastapi-jwt-server/README.md

 # flask-jwt-server
-Bare bones jwt server in Flask for use with other open source projects
+Bare bones jwt server built with Flask and Redis for use with other open source projects